The Ultimate Florida Fishing Experience

 1. Lake Okeechobee

-That three of the biggest bass tours fish Lake Okeechobee says volumes about how well Lake Okeechobee is fishing.
-You can also find accommodations for fishing packages and fishing captains based on Lake Okeechobee.
+That three of the biggest bass tours fish Okeechobee says volumes about how well it is fishing.
+You can also find accommodations for fishing packages and fishing captains based on which part of the lake you visiting!

 2. Rodman Reservoir

-The Harris Chain of Lakes, in Central Florida, is the home lake for “The Villages” and a great fishing spot that links to Lake Apopka.
+The Harris Chain of Lakes, in Leesburg Florida, is the home lake for “The Villages” and a great fishing spot that links to Lake Apopka.
 This chain amounts to some of the greatest fishing in the state.
-It consistently produces 8 to 12lb largemouth bass.
+It consistently produces 8 to 12-lb bass.

 More than 1,100 acres of Everglades marsh and 200 miles of canals offer urban anglers launching out of Palm Beach, Fort Lauderdale, and Miami to explore.
 April estimated a whopping 4.1 bass per hour average and is one of the prime months.
-It a favorite area for many because of the alligators and abundant wildlife you see why catching bass.
-Because of the maze of canals, most hire a local fishing guide for navigation and techniques.
+It is a favorite area for many because of the alligators and abundant wildlife you see when catching bass.

 What is the best time to fish for bass in Florida?

-Late winter-early spring is the best time of year to catch largemouth bass.
+Late winter-early spring is the best time of year to catch Florida bass.
 This is when fish move shallow to start spawning.
-Spawning may occur as early as December in South Florida and as late May for locations in the panhandle of Florida.
-Without a douth, March and April are peak months for all freshwater species in Florida.
+Spawning may occur as early as December in parts of Miami Beach Florida and as late May for locations in the panhandle of Florida.
+Without a doubt, March and April are peak months for all freshwater species in Florida.

 How do you fish for bass in Florida?

 Largemouth bass must feed every 3 days, and there is no set time when to do so.
 Why morning and evening are the easiest for them to catch prey.
 The good news is that bass can still be caught well during the middle of the day.
-The keep is they are less active, so the angler needs to slow down and fish deeper in cooler water.
+The keep is they are less active, so the angler needs to slow down and get in deeper and cooler water.

 Do you need a Florida fishing license to fish from the shore?